IdahoLabResearch/DualSPHysics-INL/README.md

 If the pre-processing generates expected files, go ahead and run the main code:

-`bash mainRunGPU.sh` (Note, in clusters, this command should be run in the batch mode, e.g. in INL sawtooth cluster, type `qsub mainRun_sawtoothGPU.pbs`, a template of the 'mainRun_sawtoothGPU.pbs' is attached in the folder but for a specific cluster, follows its user guide).
+`bash main_run.sh` (Note, in clusters, this command should be run in the batch mode, e.g. in INL Sawtooth cluster, type `qsub mainRun_sawtoothGPU.pbs`, a template of the 'mainRun_sawtoothGPU.pbs' is attached in the folder but for a specific cluster, follows its user guide.
+If you start an interactive session instead, make sure you have requested GPU resources and you can run `bash main_run.sh` just like on your local computer).

-After the main simulation is completed, a series of data should be generated in a `data` folder, post-processing the data by:
+After the main simulation is completed, a series of data should be generated in a `/test_AOR/data` folder, post-processing the data by:

 `bash post_processing.sh`

+A series of vtk or txt or csv files will be outputted in the `/test_AOR/particles` folder.

 You can also combine the pre-processing, main run and post-processing together by running: